 Go somewhere in the United States, of course!

-Rather than collapse into a puddle of self-pity, we kicked it into high gear and started planning a different trip for somewhere in the U.S. It was early February, and we wanted to go somewhere relatively warm, so that limited our options.
+Rather than collapse into a puddle of self-pity, we kicked it into high gear and started planning a different trip to somewhere in the U.S. It was early February, and we wanted to go somewhere relatively warm, so that limited our options.
 We eventually settled on a 3-night stay in Sedona, AZ followed by 4 nights in Las Vegas, NV.

 Here’s how the Sedona leg of our trip went!